Kent Warnock

-Kent Warnock (born June 3, 1964) is a defensive line coach for the Calgary Dinos of U Sports football and he is a former professional Canadian football defensive lineman who played for eight seasons for the Calgary Stampeders and BC Lions.
-He was drafted first overall in the 1986 CFL Draft by the Stampeders and won a Grey Cup championship with the team in 1992.
+Kent Warnock (born June 3, 1964) is a Canadian former professional football defensive lineman who played for eight seasons for the Calgary Stampeders and BC Lions.
+He was drafted first overall in the 1986 CFL draft by the Stampeders and won a Grey Cup championship with the team in 1992.
 He went to Lord Beaverbrook High School in Calgary, Alberta and played CIAU football for the Dinos where he won Vanier Cup championships in 1983 and 1985.